Menu Close

 • Feelings about sex: do you equate sex with love?
 Does a sexual relationship feel awkward when you talk about it?
 Were you raised to think sex was natural or dirty?

-While pleasure is goal, there’s more to having a great sex life with your partner than just talking about the pleasure sex brings you.
+While pleasure is one goal, there’s more to having a great sex life with your partner than just talking about the pleasure sex brings you.
 When you talk about difficult subjects, you create a space that fosters intimacy and brings you closer.
 Talking about sex together can have the same effect.
-Plus, it can help you both understand how to improve your sexual experiences while inceasing intimacy because you connect on a different level as a couple.
+Plus, it can help you both understand how to improve your sexual experiences while increasing intimacy because you connect on a different level as a couple.

 The best part of talking to your partner about sex is that it can also be a turn-on in many ways.
-But, if you get to a stage where speaking to your partner about sex is challenging, consider sex therapy where you can work through your blockers together.
+But, if you get to a stage where speaking to your partner about your sex drive is challenging, consider sex therapy where you can work through your blockers together.

 Starting the Sexual Conversation with Your Partner